37 Different Types of Wasps in Georgia

 by Benjamin Davidson is licensed under CC BY-NC-SA 2.0

-The Blue-winged Wasp, also known as Scolia dubia, is a solitary wasp species found in Georgia.
+The Blue-winged Wasp, or Scolia dubia, is a solitary wasp species found in Georgia.

 These wasps are recognizable by their black and yellow color pattern and a pair of blue wings with black spots.
 They typically live in woodlands, meadows, and gardens.